simondlr/dat-Git-Music-Hook/README.md

 To not use the githook, simply add the "-n" or "--no-verify" flag to your commits.
 This will skip the "commit-msg" hook.

-`git commit -nm "Removed ruby security lols."`
+`git commit -nm "Removed rails security bugs."`

 ### Authors/Contributors ###